NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

      maven_release_26.log

-More information on NPB logging is provided in the section :ref:`source/44_npb_implementation:NPB Logging`.
+More information on NPB logging is provided in the section :ref:`source/43_using_npb:Execution Log`.

 ``-s, --silent``
 ^^^^^^^^^^^^^^^^

 If this option is used, NPB execution will be silent without any prompt.
 This argument is not recommended and was implemented mostly to avoid prompts during NPB testing.

 ``-v, --verbose``